 Short fiction awards include prizes from Bridport and Fish (judged by Ali Smith and Colum McCann respectively), the Bryan MacMahon award (judged by Christine Dwyer Hickey), the Columbia Journal prize (judged by Robert Olen Butler), a WOW!1 award, the inaugural Posara prize.
 She was also runner-up in the UPP short FICTION and biennial Michael McLaverty competitions.
 More on the bio page.
 Full list of awards and publications here

 Her first novel, A Parachute in the Lime Tree, was published by The History Press Ireland in 2012.
 The book is available in paperback and e-book formats, in bookshops and online To read comments from reviewers in the UK, Ireland and the US Reviews

 Links to full reviews, interviews and Q&As are here

 Annemarie's short fiction has appeared in anthologies and magazines in the UK, Ireland and the US.
-Other stories have been broadcast on national radio, recorded for an audio magazine, translated into German, published in a festival catalogue, made available for digital download via Ether Books.
 Current projects include a collection of Venice stories inspired by locations and artworks in the city.
 Her second novel, Siren, is being prepared for submission and she is working on the third.

 Read some story extracts here